ImposterDash/RAIDER/README.md

 **RAIDER** is an autonomous AI Red Teaming system that combines **Reinforcement Learning (RL)** for strategic decision-making with **Large Language Models (LLM)** for tactical execution.

-Instead of hard-coded scripts, RAIDER uses a Q-Learning "Commander" to decide *when* to scan and *when* to attack, while an LLM-driven "Exploit Agent" analyzes web pages in real-time to generate context-aware SQL injection payloads.
+Instead of hard-coded scripts, RAIDER uses a Q-Learning "Commander" to decide *when* to scan and *which*  specific attack vector (SQLi or XSS) to deploy.
+An LLM-driven "Exploit Agent" analyzes web pages in real-time, navigates complex DOM structures (including iFrames), and generates context-aware payloads to bypass authentication or execute arbitrary JavaScript.

 ---